So you want to start using that big data in NCBI?¶

 You’ll want to navigate in a web-browser to the http://www.ncbi.nlm.nih.gov/.
 You’ll see in the search query box that you can search a number of databases.
 Here, we want to look at the nucleotide database and query something along the lines of nifH or nitrogen fixation.

 To make this tutorial not-as-painful to complete in a reasonable amount of time, I’ve also made a list of 300 nifH genes from NCBI and put them in a file ‘300-nifh-genes.txt’ in the data directory.
-I would highly suggest you use this gene to build your database going forward in this tutorial.
+I would highly suggest you use this gene to build your database going forward in this tutorial, although you could build your own and work through this tutorial.

 Take a look at this file.
 Prove to yourself that it contains 300 genes (Hint: wc)